-Domain 1: Domain 2: Domain 3: Domain 4: Domain 5: Direct comprehensive care or provision of direct care Support of Systems Education Research Professional Leadership Accountability and responsibility • Accountable for NMBA and own standards, actions and the outcomes of own nursing/midwifery practice, professional advice given and for activities delegated to a registered nurse/registered midwife, enrolled nurse or unregulated healthcare worker. • Accountable for delegation of activities to others and shifting accountability and coordination as allocated.
-Skills and knowledge • Consolidate educational preparation in midwifery and increase knowledge and skills Policies, protocols, guidelines and standards Assist in developing, reviewing and evaluating midwifery standards, established guidelines, protocols, procedures, standards and systems of work.
+Domain 1: Domain 2: Domain 3: Domain 4: Domain 5: Direct comprehensive care or provision of direct care Support of Systems Education Research Professional Leadership Accountability and responsibility Accountable for NMBA and own standards, actions and the outcomes of own nursing/midwifery practice, professional advice given and for activities delegated to a registered nurse/registered midwife, enrolled nurse or unregulated healthcare worker.
+Accountable for delegation of activities to others and shifting accountability and coordination as allocated.
+Skills and knowledge Consolidate educational preparation in midwifery and increase knowledge and skills Policies, protocols, guidelines and standards Assist in developing, reviewing and evaluating midwifery standards, established guidelines, protocols, procedures, standards and systems of work.
 Adhere to established guidelines, protocols, procedures, standards and systems of work as set out by the organisation.
 Quality/Safety/Risk management Maintain mother/newborn/infant safety, risk minimisation and safe Contribute to quality healthcare through lifelong learning and professional development of self and others.
 Counsel in health and education, not only for the woman, but also within the family and the community.
 Support midwifery practice and learning experiences by providing in-service teaching, orientation and preceptorship for the nursing/midwifery team.
 Participate in evaluative and local action research activities.
 Apply evidence-based guidelines to achieve positive care outcomes for recipients of health care services.
 Provide clinical leadership for professional and clinical practice.
 Collaborate in clinical and organisational governance.
 Proactively engage with the clinical midwife and others to achieve best practice outcomes within the work environment.

-while moving from beginner to experienced practitioner.

-- Provide midwifery care in any setting including the home, community, hospitals, clinics or health units to assess needs, plan and implement or coordinate appropriate service delivery in partnership with women and/or other healthcare providers. - Develop in partnership with women individualised care plans for antenatal, postnatal and intrapartum care and may extend to women's health, sexual or reproductive health, preparation for parenthood and child care.
+while moving from beginner work activities within the to experienced practitioner. practice setting.
+Role in clinical care Participate in incident • Provide midwifery care in any setting including the home, community, hospitals, clinics or health units to assess needs, plan and investigation and quality improvements and incident investigation to promote safe and /or rectify unsafe practice. implement or coordinate Mentorship/Reporting lines appropriate service delivery in partnership with women and/or other healthcare providers.
+Provide support, guidance, preceptorship, supervision and mentoring to new and less experienced staff. • Develop in partnership with women individualised care plans for antenatal, postnatal and intrapartum care and may extend to women's health, sexual or reproductive health, preparation for parenthood Delegate to and supervise registered nurses, enrolled nurses and students consistent with the NMBA decision making framework and registered midwife standards for practice. and child care.
+Management Depending on service size/location may take on the role of team leader and/or shift coordinator, commensurate with the level of competence.